oneapi-src/level-zero-spec/include/core/PROG.md

 | Filter Mode      | Specifies which filtering mode to use.
 See ::xe_sampler_filter_mode_t               |
 | Normalized       | Specifies whether coordinates for addressing image are normalized [0,1] or not.       |

-The following is sample for code creating a sampler object and passing it as a Function argument.
+The following is sample for code creating a sampler object and passing it as a kernel argument:

 ```c
     // Setup sampler for linear filtering and clamp out of bounds accesses to edge.